 5. Cancer Fighting

 Last, but certainly not least, is cinnamon essential oil’s ability to fight cancer.
 Eighty studies to date have investigated cinnamaldehyde’s ability to inhibit tumor cell proliferation via trigger cancer cell apoptosis (“programmed cell death”) and other mechanisms and the research is clear: cancer patients should be encouraged that natural solutions truly do exist!

-Cinnamon Essential Oil Uses of Blends and Applications
+Cinnamon Essential Oil Blends and Applications

 Use cinnamon oil in: